top of page

 The main grandstand features a host of food vendors serving everything from traditional sports fare to southern-inspired dishes, including the Rev Bar.
 Being in Texas, after all, the food options include Mexican and barbecue dishes, all washed down with some cold beer.

-In the infield fans can expect a great little hole-in-the-wall (only in size) café in the paddock, featuring a beautiful patio outside surrounded by trees and bushes, giving a great view of the garages and pre-staging area for most of the cars.
-Here you can find (when it is open) food and beverages to suit your fancy.
 Pizzas are $8, with a combo running $10 (including a drink), while drinks by themselves are $3 for fountain drinks and $4 for Powerade and Vitamin Water.
-Chicken tenders and fries are $7, deli sandwiches, hamburger baskets, and grilled chicken sandwiches are $8, and black bean burgers, deli wraps, or a trip to the salad bar are $7.
+Chicken tenders and fries are $7, deli sandwiches, hamburger baskets, grilled chicken sandwiches are $8, and black bean burgers, deli wraps, or a trip to the salad bar are $7.
 On certain days there is a chef’s featured item, such as homemade meatloaf, mac-n-cheese, and a vegetable medley for $10.

 Atmosphere 4

 Everything is bigger in Texas, and that includes the crowds.
 During fan walks on the pit road grid before races at Circuit of the Americas, it is wall-to-wall fans hobnobbing with drivers, teams, and the cars they pilot on track, complete with a mariachi band and riders on horseback flying Texas and American flags.
-The track itself is a beautiful facility that lends itself to the fan experience – the main grandstand is shaded from the harsh Texas sun, thanks to a perfectly-placed roof over part of the seating.
+The track itself is a beautiful facility that lends itself to the fan experience – the main grandstand is shaded from the harsh Texas sun, thanks to a perfectly placed roof over part of the seating.
 The quality view can also be had for most of the infield stands as well.

 By far, the coolest thing here at Circuit of the Americas is the giant tower in the middle of the track.
 The observation platform in the tower is open to all fans for $10 a person, providing an elevator to view the race from over 200 feet above the action.
 In addition, the floors in the tower are see-through, giving you the feeling of floating on air – no other track has anything as unique as this.
+Additionally, a theme park complete with roller coasters is being constructed on-site, set to open in time for the 2025 season.

 Neighborhood 3

-This is a hard section, as the city of Austin itself (a good 15 to 20-minute drive from the Circuit of the Americas track), is a bustling city of music, incredible food, and youthful energy.
-It is no secret why F1 picked this city, and why the annual SXSW festival is held here every year.
 However, as the track is on the outskirts of town, the racing can easily feel a bit detached from the city’s atmosphere, despite the ever-growing neighborhoods next door to the facility.
-There isn’t much else right next to the track – hotels are all about 10 minutes away at least, as are any shopping and dining options fans would flock to.
-Thankfully, the airport is right near the track, providing for easy access to your flight in and out of Austin.
+There isn’t much else right next to the track – hotels are all about 10 minutes away, at least, as are any shopping and dining options fans would flock to.
+Thankfully the airport is right near the track, providing easy access to your flight in and out of Austin.

 For great food, one can’t skip Salt Lick or Torchy’s Tacos.
 Austin is also home to the University of Texas and Zilker Park on Lady Bird Lake, and of course, a stop in Austin isn’t complete without visiting the bats under the Congress Bridge.